The Paris Chinese Pagoda building

 Paris Chinese Pagoda decor

-When it comes to getting here via public transport in Paris you will find that the nearest metro station is the Courcelles stop serving line 2, or alternatively, in the opposite direction you have the Saint-Philippe-du-Roule stop serving line 9.
+When it comes to getting here via Paris public transport you will find that the nearest metro station is the Courcelles stop serving line 2, or alternatively, in the opposite direction you have the Saint-Philippe-du-Roule stop serving line 9.